PiyushPamnani/Blood-Disease-Prediction/README.md

 ### OVERVIEW

 - This is a Flask-based machine learning project designed for blood disease prediction.
-- The project's user interface enables users to predict a range of blood diseases, including diabetes, anemia and Coronary Heart Disease (CHD).
+- The project's user interface enables users to predict a range of blood diseases including diabetes, anemia and Coronary Heart Disease (CHD).
 - By entering parameter values into the intuitive GUI, users can obtain result for various disease predictions.